sentomarco/A-Cpp-social-network/README.md

 ![immagine](https://user-images.githubusercontent.com/70527145/175789510-3c9ffe4c-dab4-49d4-bf61-75b4506ebc88.png)

-This is a huge class, It is the control centre of the social network, for sure it should be divided into at least two subclasses for simplicity.
+This is a huge class, It is the control centre of the social network, for sure it should be divided into more subclasses for simplicity.
 Its first application is to provide an interface for the user, presenting to him the various menus and printing the results of its choices.
 As a second scope, to be brief, it manage at higher level all the specification provided in the introduction; it execute all the user requests.
 It deeply exploits the standard template library and the mutability concept, allowing the reuse of its functions for different parameters.